 Operating revenues decreased \$14.5 million or 3.7% from the prior year.
 The primarily factor was the decrease in interest on mortgage and other loans of \$15.6 million or 5.0%, due to lower mortgage loan balances and increased usage of homeownership loan securitizations.
-Operating expenses for the year decreased \$22.3 million or 8.2% from the prior year.
-The decrease was primarily the result of other operating expenses which decreased \$13.6 million or 10.8%, due to year over year provision for loan losses.
+Operating expenses for the year decreased \$22.2 million or 8.2% from the prior year.
+The decrease was primarily the result of provision for loan losses which decreased \$16.9 million or 196.5% from the prior year.
+Nonoperating revenues, net, increased by \$42.5 million or 329.5% from the prior year, primarily as a result of unrealized gains on investments in the current year.